 Our customer service can help you with the calculation of the brake power that is necessary for your system.
-A simple method is described in the "Product Wiki" which is accessible at www.wiki-kollmorgen.eu.
-A description of the interface can be found on page 68.
+A simple method is described in the "KDN".
+A description of the interface can be found on page 70.

 Functional description: